 - Freely agreed terms of employment

-- o The equal treatment of all workers, with respect and dignity
+- The equal treatment of all workers, with respect and dignity

 - All workers being of an appropriate age

 - All workers being paid a fair wage

 - Reasonable working hours

 - Freedom for workers to exercise their rights to form and/or join trade unions, or to refrain from doing so and bargain collectively

 - The protection of workers' health and safety

 We make our suppliers and business partners aware that we expect them to share these principles in respect of their own workforce.
 Consideration of our Ethical Policy and Modern Slavery Policy are documented in our Supplier Take On process.
+This process was subject to a compliance-focussed review during the 2019-20 financial year in order to ensure that these compliance elements are being completed in practice.
+No Modern Slavery concerns were identified.
+The review will be repeated periodically.

-• Whistle Blowing Policy
+Whistle Blowing Policy

 The business has a whistle blowing policy so that all employees can raise any concerns that they might have without fear of reprisals.
-A whistle blowing report is made to the Board every month, whether or not any incidents have been reported.
+A whistle blowing report is made to the Board every month, whether or not any incidents have been reported, and the policy is reviewed annually to ensure it remains appropriate.